 Miwa somen, kakinoha sushi, and yamato tea are the perfect companions for museum hopping, temple perusing, souvenir hunting, and relishing in the abundant amount of World Heritage Sites.

-- Nara Park: feed over 1,000 tame and friendly deer
+- Nara Park: feed over 1,000 tame and friendly deer (make sure you read this before your visit!)

 - Todaiji Temple: the symbol of Nara and home to the country’s largest bronze Buddha